paulbricman/paulbricman.github.io/docs/tools/k-probes.md

 ## Dialogue Sample

-The following is a short excerpt discussing the technology behind [this other tool](https://paulbricman.com/docs/tools/semantica/#semantic-embeddings):
+The following is a short excerpt discussing the technology behind [Semantica](https://paulbricman.com/docs/tools/semantica/#semantic-embeddings):

 *Let's talk about semantic embeddings.*